pheyvaer/kitsu-tutorial/index.md

 1. Get the `id` of a user based on his/her `username`.
 2. Get the library entries of a user.
 3. Interpret the information of each library entry.
-4. Get the information about the Anime for each entry.
+4. Get the information about the anime for each entry.
-5. Get the Kitsu website link for each Anime.
+5. Get the Kitsu website link for each anime.

 ### 1. Get user's `id`